adelstiti/What-Should-U-Do-/README.md

 This project was developed to improve knowledge.

+Check out the demo : [https://adelstiti.github.io/What-Should-U-Do-/](https://adelstiti.github.io/What-Should-U-Do-/)

 You can read more about me on: [LinkedIn](https://www.linkedin.com/in/adel-stiti-9ba760158/).

 **Screenshot**